rackerlabs/rackspace-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 2012, Rackspace set your current region as your default region.

-Your default region appears first in the list of endpoints that's returned when you authenticate against Cloud Files by using our Auth 1.1 or 2.0 API.
-The Auth 1.0 API still returns only a single endpoint.
+Your default region appears first in the list of endpoints that's returned when you authenticate against Cloud Files by using our Identity API.

 ### Akamai CDN